Joint Advocacy Campaign With Paths for People

 Right now, sidewalks, curbs and crossings are over 40 years old, and are falling apart.
 The state of infrastructure on this vibrant and bustling main street is making the area increasingly inaccessible to community members and visitors who are exploring by foot and those using mobility aids or pushing strollers.
 The proposed strategy will bring much needed improvements to aging and deteriorating infrastructure, public spaces like parks and plazas, and enhance the vibrancy, economic vitality, and productivity of one of Edmonton’s busiest main streets.

-Passing this strategy is a crucial commitment to long-term investment in our public spaces and infrastructure and will enhance the vibrancy of Old Strathcona for our current and future residents, businesses, and visitors.
+This strategy is a crucial commitment to long-term investment in our public spaces and infrastructure and will enhance the vibrancy of Old Strathcona for current and future residents, businesses, and visitors.

 How does this align with the work we do?